 I’m not the only one who thinks this way.
 Scifi stories’ cultural impact is well-documented and understood.
 “Science fiction is a way of thinking,” Gene Roddenberry once said.
 “A way of logic that bypasses a lot of nonsense.
 It allows people to look directly at important subjects.”
 Indeed scifi “inspires curiosity through stories that demonstrate what could be created and what could become of society.”
 We need that more than ever, now.

 Sadly, science fiction has become a victim of its own success.
 Scifi’s traditional role of ‘predicting the future’ has become something that forgets “the deeper role of the genre in exploring how ideas and technology make us human.”
 Like many other vehicles of human progress, science fiction has become commoditized to its own damage.

 This is killing all of us.
 Science fiction isn’t just a genre, it isn’t just a community, or a hobby.
 It’s a tool, it’s a weapon in the war against our dystopian reality.
 We can weaponize this power to slay these monstrous problems, and it’s why I think we can build our future together with science fiction.
 Don’t laugh, I’m serious.
 To paraphrase Edward R. Murrow, Science fiction ‘can illuminate; yes, and it can even inspire.
 But it can do so only to the extent that humans are determined to use it to those ends.’

+We must use scifi to build our future together.
 I’m going to pick this up in a second blog post – stand by for Part II – In the meantime, please enjoy this week’s Weekly Interactive Top Ten